defano/wyldcard/README.md

 # HyperTalk Java

 A toy implementation of Apple's HyperCard written in Java.
-Created as a class project for a graduate-level compiler design course at DePaul University in Chicago.
+Originally created as a class project for a graduate-level compiler design course at DePaul University, Chicago.

 Originally released in 1987 as part of System Software 6, HyperCard was an application that largely defied classification: part database, part programming language, part "paint" program.
 In true Apple fashion, HyperCard was a new paradigm.
 Other "beginner" languages of the time made it possible to write boring console-mode programs, but with HyperCard, a novice could script an application with a full graphical user interface using a very expressive syntax that mimicked natural language.
 Apple called it "programming for the rest of us."